vectordotdev/vector/rfcs/2020-07-21-2744-remapping-syntax.md

 4. Since the spec is mostly a copy of Bloblang it would be sensible to share efforts for community tooling such as syntax highlighters, linters, documentation, etc. Breaking our parser out as a reference Rust implementation would help build that community.
 5. Gradually expand the language with more advanced features such as match and if statements, as a BETA transform, taking user feedback on board as we move.
 6. Once we're happy we remove the BETA flag and phase out the existing transforms that are no longer necessary, we could opt to leave the implementations in for backwards compatibility but the docs should be removed.
-7. Finally, we can start reusing vicscript in other places such as at the source/sink level.
+7. Finally, we can start reusing the mapping language in other places such as at the source/sink level.